 Navient, the country’s largest student loan servicer, is facing several lawsuits by attorneys general accusing the company of, among other things, steering borrowers to payment options that cost them more money.Via The Washington Post

-Bottom line, Navient isn’t interested in helping you, they are interested in lining their pockets, often to your detriment.
+Bottom line, Navient isn’t interested in helping with your student loan debt, they are interested in lining their pockets, often to your detriment.

 2. Refinancing Federal Loans – Means You Lose Federal Student Loan Benefits (like Income-Driven Repayment)